seg-leonelsanches/leos-guitar-shop-nextjs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 The page auto-updates as you edit files.

-Back-end simulated by mock [API routes](https://nextjs.org/docs/api-routes/introduction).The `pages/api` directory is mapped to `/api/*`.
+Back-end simulated by mock [API routes](https://nextjs.org/docs/api-routes/introduction).
+The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ### Using Staging Environment